PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 * Antivirus programs you have installed
 * Windows Defender
 * Windows File Indexing

+Nowadays Android Studio might install exceptions to these programs, improving the build performance, but if Android Studio is slow, you might want to investigate this.

 ::: tip For Windows users
 You can often find out what's slowing down Android Studio by using the [Task Manager](https://www.howtogeek.com/108742/how-to-use-the-new-task-manager-in-windows-8/) to find the process that allocates much of your computer resources when Android Studio is slow, and then try to configure it to ignore Android Studio's folders.
 For example, see [configure Windows Defender and Windows File Indexing to ignore Android Studio folders](https://stackoverflow.com/a/49336163/2104665).